irimac/speed-of-play/docs/DECISIONS.md

 - **Pause overlay driven by controller state**: UI shows overlay whenever `snapshot.isPaused` so pause state and controls can’t diverge from the controller.
 - **Skip-forward semantics**: Skip from countdown enters active; from active moves to rest or finish (records round duration); from rest jumps to next active or finish.
 Keeps user actions deterministic and matches session flow spec.
 - **Stimulus rules**: No immediate repeat for number/color; optional RNG seed for QA.
 Reduces adaptation to repeats and supports reproducible tests.
 - **Metrics from real time**: Results use accumulated elapsed seconds and per-round durations captured on ticks (including skips/early finish).
 Avoids preset multiplication that could misreport partial rounds.
+Stimulus timestamps are stored as session-relative seconds for monotonic, drift-free logs.

 ## Audio & wakefulness
 - **Tick audio gated to countdown**: Countdown is the only phase needing per-second ticks; avoids noise during active/rest while keeping the main cadence.